-John Dowd was relieved to be back near his new hometown before the heavy rains that had been threatening started to fall.
-The railroad crossing he could see in the distance was only a mile from the edge of Clarkston Lake, a town with a population of a little less than 5000 souls.
-He had accepted a position as an administrator at a small community college there about a month ago.
-The college served several towns in about a 30-mile radius, and he had made the difficult decision to move after his wife lost her battle with cancer earlier in the year.
-Ridgeview, where he had lived with his wife, was an industrial town of close to 100,000.
-The town after her death looked tired and worn out, and John needed a fresh start.
+John Dowd was relieved to be back near his new hometown before the threatening skies opened up with what promised to be a heavy downpour.
+The railroad crossing in the distance was only a mile from the edge of Clarkston Lake, a town with a population of a little less than 5000 souls.
+About a month ago, he accepted a position as an administrator at a small community college.
+The college served several towns in approximately a 30-mile radius, and he had made the difficult decision to move after his wife lost her battle with cancer earlier in the year.
 Ridgeview, located in the northern part of the state, was approximately 180 miles of farmland from Clarkston Lake.
+Ridgeview, where he had lived with his wife, was an industrial town of nearly 100,000.
+The city after her death looked tired and worn out, and John felt the need for a fresh start where he could escape the desperation of his loneliness.

-The rain started to fall in earnest, and visibility instantly dropped to just a few feet.
-The car’s headlights trying to penetrate the streaming rain reflected into his eyes like driving into a mirror.
-It was nearly 6:30 PM, and the little amount of daylight remaining was being snuffed out by the black clouds.
-John slowed to a crawl, staring through the sheets of water for any sign of the railroad crossing signals.
-Finally, seeing one materialize on his right, he came to a stop, not entirely trusting the signals; he listened for any sign of a train.
-The incessant pounding on the car’s metal roof drowned out all other sounds.
+It was nearly 6:30 PM, and the black clouds and drenching rain snuffed out the little daylight remaining.
+The rain started falling in earnest, and visibility dropped dramatically to less than 20 feet.
+The car’s headlights were trying to penetrate the streaming rain and reflected the light into his eyes like driving into a mirror.
+John slowed to a crawl, staring ahead for any sign of the railroad crossing signals.
+Finally, seeing one materialize on his right, he stopped before the tracks, not entirely trusting the signals; he listened for any sign of a train.
+The incessant pounding of the rain on the car’s metal roof drowned out all other sounds.

-John noticed her clothes were different than what young women in the town normally wore, and the heavy-looking material looked to be soaked through and through.
+John noticed her clothes were different from what young women in the town typically wore, and the heavy-looking material looked soaked through and through.

-“I almost didn’t see you were standing there; the reflection from your bike caught my attention.
+“I almost didn’t see you standing there; the reflection from your handlebars caught my attention.
 Is there somewhere I can take you?”

 “I was on my way to visit my Aunt, and if you were so kind as to take me, I would be forever thankful.”

-John thought it strange how she talked; it certainly was not the way most young people today talked.
+John thought it strange the formal way she talked; it certainly was not how most young people spoke today.

 “What about your bicycle?”

-John carefully turning the car around, crossed over the tracks, and headed away from town in the driving rain.
+John carefully turned the car around, crossed back over the tracks, and headed away from town in the driving rain.

 “What’s your name?”